YeTao1996/Blogdown/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm a senior student at University of California, Davis.
-My interests include statistics, data analysis, finance, and programming in R and Python.
-I am also semi-professional GO player with 4 Dan certification.
+I am a senior student at University of California, Davis.
+My interests include Statistics, Data Analysis, Finance, Machine Learning, and programming in R and Python.
+I am also a semi-professional GO player with 4 Dan certification.

-This website serves as a playground for me to share some of my study and projects in a more accessible manner and explore the use of data to communicate ideas.
+This website basically serves as a playground for me to share some of my study and projects in a more accessible manner and explore the use of data to communicate ideas.
 I code predominantly in R or Python.